 Several predators feeding on T. absoluta have been found: among other species the parasitoid wasp Trichogramma pretiosum, and the bugs Nesidiocoris tenuis and Macrolophus pygmaeus.
 Several fungal species including Metarhizium anisopliae and Beauveria bassiana attack the eggs, larvae and adults of the pest.
 Neem seed extracts or insecticides containing Bacillus thuringiensis or Spinosad also work.

 Always consider an integrated approach with preventive measures together with biological treatments if available.
 Pesticides recommended for tuta absoluta pest management may not be viable due to the cryptic nature of the larvae, the high reproduction capacity of the insect and the development of resistance.
-To avoid that, rotate several types of insecticides such as imidacloprid and indoxacarb.
+To avoid that, rotate several types of insecticides such as indoxacarb.